-Some medications might lower the effectiveness of either type of pill, these include:
+Some remedies might lower the effectiveness of either type of pill, these include:

 - Antibiotic like rifampin

-The pill may also prove out to be less effective if women suffer from diarrhea or vomiting.
-If she suffers from a stomach illness, then, she must check with her doctor to see if she’s at risk of pregnancy.
+The pill may also prove out to be less effective if women suffer from diarrhoea or vomiting.
+If she suffers from a stomach illness, then, she must check with her healthcare expert to see if she’s at risk of pregnancy.

 Birth control pills have the following number of advantages, For example:

 - They provide a 24/7 protection